remult/remult/docs/tutorials/sveltekit/entities.md

 curl http://localhost:5173/api/tasks -d "{\"title\": \"Clean car\"}" -H "Content-Type: application/json"
 ```

-3. Refresh the browser for the url: [http://localhost:5173/api/tasks](http://localhost:5173/api/tasks) and see that the array now contains one item.
+3. Refresh the browser for the url: [http://localhost:5173/api/tasks](http://localhost:5173/api/tasks) and notice that the array now contains one item.

 4. The `POST` endpoint can accept a single `Task` or an array of `Task`s.
 Add a few more tasks: